visgl/loaders.gl/docs/developer-guide/category-pointcloud.md

-## Mesh and PointCloud Category
+## PointCloud and Mesh Category

-Loaders such as `OBJ`, `PLY`, `PCD`, `LAZ` etc. all effectively load a "mesh" consisting of a set of "attributes", perhaps `positions`, `colors`, `normals` etc. These attributes are all typed arrays containing successive values for each "vertex".
+Loaders such as `PCD`, `LAZ`, `PLY`, `OBJ` etc. all effectively load a "geometry" consisting of a set of "attributes", perhaps `positions`, `colors`, `normals` etc. These attributes are all typed arrays containing successive values for each "vertex".

 The mesh loaders do the following to standardize the loaded mesh